carlostkd/ip-tracker/README.md

 ## How it works

 - Host the grep.php file.
-- On logger.php add your webhook link and redirection (leave empty for no redirection.
+- On logger.php add your webhook link and redirection (leave empty for no redirection).
 - Send the grep.php you can use any URL shortener to mask the file.
 - Done.